Bachelor of Science in Nursing—RN-to-BSN

 You will complete direct care clinical practice experiences designed for application of theoretical knowledge and preparation for baccalaureate level of practice while working with a designated, qualified preceptor.

 You must complete these experiences in a setting that has been approved by the School of Nursing.
 You will serve as the best advocate for your clinical placement as you are most familiar with your local area and networking contacts.
 It is your responsibility to identify potential clinical sites and preceptors in your area that are appropriate for your clinical courses.
-The University will provide support and assistance to you in facilitation of your clinical or practicum placement.
-The following are requirements for the clinical practice experiences or practicum placement process and course progression:
+The University will provide support and assistance to you in facilitation of your clinical placement.
+The following are requirements for the clinical placement process and course progression:

-1. You must submit an application to begin the clinical or practicum placement process and complete an orientation to the process.
+1. You must submit an application to begin the clinical placement process and complete an orientation to the process.

-2. In order to successfully complete the University’s placement process and be registered for courses with clinical practice experiences or a practicum, you must submit all required documentation according to School of Nursing requirements.
-The required documentation must be approved by the School of Nursing before you are granted permission to register for a clinical or practicum course.
+2. In order to successfully complete the University’s placement process and be registered for courses with clinical practice experiences, you must submit all required documentation according to School of Nursing requirements.
+The required documentation must be approved by the School of Nursing before you are granted permission to register for a clinical course.
 Incomplete or incorrect documentation may result in a delay of registration.

 3. You will receive the School of Nursing Handbook, which includes policies, guidelines, and requirements relevant to your successful completion of the placement process and registration for clinical courses.
 You are responsible for satisfying the requirements outlined in the handbook.
 Examples of requirements found in the handbook include, but are not limited to, health and safety documentation, liability insurance, background checks, and immunizations.